History

 Vanessa Sabourin and Kristi Hansen 2016-2020

-Morgan Yamada and Sue Goberdhan 2020-present
+Morgan Yamada and Sue Goberdhan 2020-2024

 In the spring of 1987, the Sherwood Park Royal Canadian Mounted Police decided to utilize social drama as a means of increasing community awareness of crime prevention issues.
 Three research-based dramas were produced from 1987 to 1990, under the direction of Deborah Hurford and the RCMP Crime Prevention/Police Community Relations Unit.
 Echo Moral (impaired driving, 1987), A Shade of Rain (adolescent suicide, 1988), and Under Broken Wings (family violence, 1988-90) received overwhelming response from audience members.
 As a result, performance requests from across Alberta became so abundant that the RCMP suggested the artists assume responsibility for the plays.